codex-academy/oh-oh/pages/light-css.md

 light.on();
 ```

-After switching the light on, the colour in the circle should be much brighter than before.
+After switching the light on, the color in the circle should be much brighter than before.

 Now go ahead and add an `off` method to the Light by using this code: